Torsten Bühl

 The problem

 First, I’ve always wondered how anyone could feel good about relying on an external service for that.
 Especially one that no one knows anything about.
-It could either change the way things work, have network issues, or just shut down from one day to another.
-And the latter is exactly what happened.
-Even if it wouldn’t have: local testing doesn’t work without an internet connection, and your CI builds could break any moment.
+It could either change the way things work, have network issues, or just shut down anytime.
+Even if not: local testing doesn’t work without an internet connection, and your CI builds can break any moment.
 A recipe for flaky tests.

 The solution